arathikr/core_typescript/README.md

 1)Type Annotations: Code we add to tell Typescript what type of value a variable will refer to.[we developers tell typescript the type]

+Q)When to use type annotations?
+A)=>When we declare a variable on one line then initialize it later.
+=>When we want a variable to have a type that can't be inferred.
+=>When a function returns the 'any' type and we need to clarify the value

-2)Typescript tries to figure out what type of value a variable refers to.[Typescript guesses the type]
+2)Type Inference: Typescript tries to figure out what type of value a variable refers to.[Typescript guesses the type]

+# any type:

+=> A type, just as 'string' or 'boolean' are.
+=> Means TS has no idea what this is - can't check for correct property reference.
+=>**_ Avoid variables with 'any' at all costs _**

+# Types for Functions

+Type Annotations for functions:
+=> Code we add to tell Typescript what type of arguments a function will receive and what type of values it will return.

+Type Inference for functions:
+=> Typescript tries to figure out what type of value a function will return.(it wont figure out the types of arguments)